epam/edp-install/docs/operator-guide/argocd-integration.md

 Both approaches can be deployed with High Availability (HA) or Non High Availability (non HA) installation manifests.

-EDP uses the HA deployment with the cluster-admin permissions, to minimize cluster resources consumption by sharing single Argo CD instance across multiple EDP Tenants.
+KubeRocketCI uses the HA deployment with the cluster-admin permissions, to minimize cluster resources consumption by sharing single Argo CD instance across multiple EDP Tenants.
 Please follow [the installation instructions](./install-argocd.md) to deploy Argo CD.

-## EDP Argo CD Integration
+## Argo CD Integration

 See a diagram below for the details: